Affiliate links on Android Authority may earn us a commission. Learn more.

 Is Android just Linux?
-This is one of those frustrating questions that seems like it should have a straightforward ‘yes’ or ‘no’ answer.
-However, the Android and Linux communities have been debating this for years.
+This is one of those frustrating questions that seems like it should have a straightforward ‘yes’ or ‘no’ answer, even though you can install a Linux desktop on Android.
+Still, the Android and Linux communities have been debating this question for years.

 So in this article, let’s clear up the confusion surrounding the different kinds of software someone may have in mind when they use the term ‘Linux’.
 After that, we’ll work through the arguments that inevitably creep in every time someone brings up this debate.

 There are two factors that have made it particularly difficult to reach a definitive answer in this long-running debate: